albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

-The above example makes use of *static initialisation block* to initialise the `SECRET_NUMBER`.
+The above example makes use of *static initialisation block* to initialise the `SECRET_NUMBER` to a random number.
 An instance of `Random` class is created and used to generate a random number.
 The instance of the `Random` is not available outside the static initialisation block and will be garbage collected at a later stage.
 The above will print.

 ```bash
 The secret number is 7